 LBTT in Scotland works in a very similar way to Stamp Duty in the rest of the UK.
 LBTT is a progressive tax with slightly different thresholds ranging from £145,000 to £750,000.

 Buy to Let and Second Homes

 Changes were announced by the chancellor in his 2015 Autumn statement and came into effect from April 2016.
 The stamp duty changes introduced a significant rate increase for property being purchased in addition to a main residence.

 From 1st April 2016 a 3% surcharge has been applied to buy to let and second home purchases with a new lower initial threshold of £40,000.
 Given that the vast majority of second home purchases fall outside this threshold, more transactions will now attract stamp duty than in previous years.

 Anyone who purchases a property in addition to their main residence is now liable for the surcharge even if the property is not let out.

 In Scotland LBTT rates have also increased for purchasers of second homes.
 The 3% LBTT surcharge was introduced at the same time as the rest of the UK.

 To compare SDLT calculations before and after April 2016 please visit our buy to let stamp duty page.

 Key Dates for Exchange & Completion

-If exchange of contracts was after 25th November 2015 then the higher rates will apply if the purchase didn't complete before 1st April 2016.
+If exchange of contracts was after 25th November 2015 then the higher rates apply if the purchase didn't complete before 1st April 2016.